open-socialism/open-socialism-site/introduction.md

 #### Wealth / power accumulation is possible

 Communism has ideals of limiting wealth and power accumulation, however it turns out this is an exceptionally difficult to implement.
-Humans will naturally seek advantage for themselves and a system designed to limit that needs to be water tight.
+Humans will naturally seek advantage for themselves and a system designed to limit that needs to be watertight.
 If not corruption and inequality will snowball and society will suffer.

 #### Self interest is aligned to the benefit of the group

-Communism on paper beautifully aligns self interest with the good of the group.
+Communism on paper beautifully aligns self interest with the good of the group, by evryone working directly for the group's purpose.
 However, if corruption and inequality have snowballed, the means of raising your own wealth is no longer about providing value to the group, but provding value to the corrupt and powerful people.

 #### Limited motivation to excel